Razem999/Monopoly/README.md

 # sysc3110-monopoly

-Authors: Callum Coughlan, Steven Pham, Razem Mohammed
+Authors: Callum Coughlan, Steven Pham, Razem Muhammad Shahin

 Deliverables:
   - UML Diagram: This is a UML class diagram that shows the relationships between alls classes as well as each classes